Distance protection relay with false tripping prevention

 Figure 7.
 Results obtained in Distance Protection Relay scenario 3

-This application example is included in the free Virtual HIL Device license and can be simulated on your PC.
-Table 2 lists the file names and minimum hardware requirements needed to simulate the model.
+This application example and its corresponding automated test example is included in the free Virtual HIL Device license and can be simulated on your PC.
+Please refer to the Example requirements section for more information regarding running the model.

 Files